sharebears/pulsar/ROADMAP.md

 - [x] Category View
 - [x] Forum View
 - [x] Thread View
-- [ ] Posts View
+- [x] Posts View
 - [ ] Forum/Thread Permissions
 - [ ] Subscriptions
-- [ ] Last viewed post in a thread
+- [ ] Last viewed post in a thread | "viewed" boolean, clear on new post in thread
-- [ ] "viewed" boolean, clear on new post in thread
+- [ ] Max post lengths on a per-user basis
+- [ ] Can view deleted threads themselves if have special perm

 ## Rules
 - [ ] Fuck it, we're going to make these dictionaries and serve them